CONSTITUTION OF THE LEGALTECH ASSOCIATION (UKLTA)

 UKLTA Executive and Members Board

-The UKLTA Executive Board Membership is constituted of five individuals who are elected by the membership.
-All five Executive Board members will be Directors of the Company.
+The UKLTA Executive Board Membership is constituted of seven individuals who are elected by the membership.
+Executive Board members may also be Directors of the Company.
 The Chairperson is appointed by the Directors.
-The initial Executive Board will be comprised of Matthew Pennington (Chairperson), Robert Hosier, Pippa Shepherd, Robyn Weatherley and Catriona Wolfenden for an initial term in office that will expire on 30th April 2023.
+The initial Executive Board will serve for an initial term in office that will expire on 30th April 2023.

 Members and prospective members of the Members Board may be invited to attend and observe Executive Board meetings at the Discretion of the Executive Board.

 The Executive Board is responsible for the strategic direction of UKLTA, its budgets and any contracted outsourced services.
 The duties include:

 - The strategic direction of UKLTA taking account of the interests of its members and the Constitution